dogweather/forkful/content/en/clojure/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?
-Printing debug output is like leaving breadcrumbs in your code: it shows the trail of data and logic flow during execution.
-Programmers use it to track down pesky bugs and to understand whether their code is behaving as expected.

 ## How to:
 In Clojure, you often print debug output using `println`, `printf`, `pr`, or `prn`.
 Here's how you sprinkle in some debug prints: